RickSugden/the-ripe-banana/content/post/how-to-read-a-book.md

 * Also to improve speed, place a finger or thumb next to the line you're reading so your eye immediately goes to the correct spot on the next line.
 * For technical readings, invest in properly understanding the glossary.
 * Avoids commentaries and wikis until you have made up your own mind.
+* **write in the margins**.
+The authors felt very strongly that reading a book is a sort of dialogue.
+The author has had their turn and now you ought to respond.
+This allows you to grapple with arguments and connect ideas from different pages (or even books).

 This is a modified version of their strategy, picking, choosing and combining their ideas to fit this reading project.
 If you're studying a single or a few texts in depth, I'm confident you could find the unchanged strategy online.